FlorianMuellerklein/backseat_driver/notes.md

 * Random forest output split, like in class project
 * Test whether LR flips hurt scores
 * Start testing single models instead of ensembles, then ensemble best singles for final submission
+* Train ResNet56 with 64 channel for longer than 80 epoch, score dropped from 60 to 80, maybe try 120